Ambiguity

 Voluntary patterns

-It seems to be mere competence, skill, in various forms that amalgamates an individual - creating behavioural patterns, shaping ‘clear cultural territories’.
+It’s perhaps mere competence, skill, in various mediums that amalgamates an individual - creating behavioural patterns, shaping ‘clear cultural territories’.
 The realization and the reminder of true ambiguity at times, is either a means to irrationality or to be genuinely free of voluntary cultural patterns.
 I’m not sure yet.

 Primary references: